grahamegrieve/ClinicArrivals/documentation/VideoJitsi.md

 - The red button in the bottom centre of the screen will end the call.
 - The microphone icon to the left of this will mute the call.
-- Likewise, the camera icon on the other side will remove your video.
+- Likewise, the camera icon on the other side will turn off your camera.

 ## Computer
 - A computer can be used, but then you can only use the ```Chrome``` web browser.